 10 reasons why autumn is a great time to search for the Northern Lights!

-There are many great places to go hunting for the Northern Lights but some Aurora enthusiasts don’t realise that it is not just something to be enjoyed in the winter months.
+There are many great places to go hunting for the Northern Lights but some Aurora enthusiasts don’t realise that it is not just something to be enjoyed in the winter months in arctic Europe.
 In fact, here at The Aurora Zone, we think that most Aurora hunters are missing a trick because we believe that one of the best times to search for the Northern Lights is actually during the autumn season!

 Geomagnetic activity causes the Northern Lights to appear in our night sky and the equation is simple, more geomagnetic activity means more Northern Lights displays!